 For some, just reducing or eliminating these factors may be all that’s needed to eliminate restless leg syndrome.

 If you have decreased your caffeine, smoking, and alcohol intake, started exercising on a regular basis, and tried supplementing with electrolytes and magnesium yet you’re still experiencing restless leg syndrome then you may want to look at supporting dopamine activity.

 Tyrosine for restless legs syndrome

 Tyrosine, which you may have heard of in relation to thyroid activity is the direct precursor to L-Dopa, which is then converted to dopamine.
 I have seen tyrosine supplementation be very helpful in cases of restless leg syndrome.
 Of course if tyrosine does help, this suggests that dopamine is out of balance.

 One study actually demonstrated a 4x difference between daytime dopamine and night time dopamine levels in people with restless leg syndrome.

 In fact there is good evidence suggesting that restless legs syndrome is related to a dysfunction in a part of the brain called the basal ganglia.

 In an otherwise healthy person, dopamine levels naturally have a downward trajectory towards the end of the day.
 This would be why restless leg syndrome is much worse in the evening and throughout the night.

-Before diving any deeper here, I do want to mention that iron deficiency, underactive thyroid, chronic kidney disease, fibromyalgia, magnesium, phosphorus and calcium imbalances as well as sodium and potassium imbalances can propagate restless leg syndrome.
+Before diving any deeper here, I do want to mention that iron deficiency, underactive thyroid, chronic kidney disease, fibromyalgia, magnesium, phosphorus and calcium imbalances as well as sodium and potassium imbalances can propagate restless legs syndrome.

 Iron for restless leg syndrome